Horse64/old-core.horse64.org/docs/Platform Support.md

 tooling issues and platform owner policies we do not aim to provide any support for this platform any time soon.
 Patches to help with a manual build might be rejected unless a simple enough approach to reasonably support these targets is figured out.
+However, these tier 4 platforms are listed here as an acknowledgement of potential higher interest, and the feasability of them will be monitored for the future.

 ---